qafedev/qafe-platform/README.md

 ```
 For other platforms, the latest Maven-binaries can be found [here](http://maven.apache.org/download.cgi).

 2\.
-The location of the local maven repository needs to be changed.
-In the qafe-platform/settings.xml locate the <localRepository> tag.
-By doing this you won't harm other maven projects on your system.
-Check it to for example:
+If you want, you could change the location of the maven repository in the settings.xml of the project.
+This is located in the qafe-platform parent module.
+For example:
 ```
 <localRepository>/Users/johndoe/develop/qafe/m2/</localRepository>
 ```
+One of the more obvious reasons to do this is if you want seperate maven repositories for different projects.
+Perhaps for organizational reasons.

 3\.
 After setting the proper location of the local Maven repository, you can start the following command to build the platform:
 ```